Marker Logo

 this page online

 is in Mt Dora, Florida, in Lake County.
-Marker is on Edgerton Court south of Charles Avenue, on the left when traveling south.
+It is on Edgerton Court south of Charles Avenue, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 125 Edgerton Court, Mount Dora FL 32757, United States of America.
 Touch for directions.

 The Mount Dora Lawn Bowling Club Marker image.
 Click for full size.

-Photographed By Brandon D Cross, February 2, 2020
+Photographed by Brandon D Cross, February 2, 2020

 2. The Mount Dora Lawn Bowling Club Marker